Buttons are actions that do something, not go somewhere.

 Standard web forms use the default button size.

-Left-align buttons for improved findability for people who increase the screen size.
+Left-align buttons to improve findability for people who increase the screen size or use a zoom tool.
 Position the primary button first and any secondary action after it (to the right).

 Colors

-Buttons default to the primary color, currently set as maroon.
+Buttons default to the primary color (e.g. maroon on lib.umn.edu).
 Primary actions use the primary color.

-If a form or interactive has secondary actions, use the secondary color, currently set as gold, by using the btn-secondary class.
+If a form or interactive has secondary actions, use the secondary color (e.g. gold on lib.umn.edu) by using the btn-secondary class.

-If the button set includes a “cancel” option (never use this on a form), set it as btn-exit, which sets it to a gray.
+If the button set includes a “cancel” option (never use this on a form), set it as btn-exit, a gray to de-emphasize it.

 Default buttons